cheahjs/monzosplitwise/README.md

 * [Splitwise OAuth client details](https://secure.splitwise.com/oauth_clients)

 Copy `config.json.example` to `config.json`, and fill in the necessary details.
 Upon first run, the app will guide you through obtaining access tokens for both Monzo and Splitwise.

+It is recommended to replace the `run_loop.sh` script with a cronjob.